 If you are going on a long flight then you may well feel like you might want to do something with your hair before you arrive at your destination to stop yourself looking like you have been dragged through a hedge backwards.
 Obviously you cannot wash your hair conventionally but using a dry shampoo might be an option.

-You are permitted to bring dry shampoo on a plane but it will be subject to certain rules, particularly in carry on bags where the container it is in will have to be no larger than 3.4 ounces (100ml) in aerosol form and be packed in a liquids bag.
+The TSA allow you to bring dry shampoo on a plane but it will be subject to certain rules, particularly in carry on bags where the container it is in will have to be no larger than 3.4 ounces (100ml) in aerosol form and be packed in a liquids bag.
 Powdered dry shampoo can be larger.